Lolita Files

-Lolita Files is an author, screenwriter, and producer.
+Lolita Files is an American author, screenwriter, and producer.
 Among her six bestselling novels are book club favorites Scenes from a Sistah and Child of God.
 Her sixth novel, sex.lies.murder.fame was optioned for film by Carolyn Folks for Entertainment Studios with Files adapting the screenplay.

 The book Once Upon A Time In Compton, by former Compton Gang Unit Detectives Timothy M. Brennan and Robert Ladd, along with Files, about Brennan and Ladd's years in the gang unit, the rise of Gangsta rap, gang wars, the L.A. riots, the investigations of the murders of rappers Tupac Shakur and The Notorious B.I.G., and the fall of the Compton Police Department was published on April 25, 2017.

 Files has a degree in Broadcast Journalism from the University of Florida and is a member of Alpha Kappa Alpha sorority.

 Files lives in Los Angeles, where she writes novels, nonfiction, and writes and produces projects for television, film, and new media.